The MOT vs. OTD: Which Degree Should You Pursue?

 If you answered yes to these, then the OTD may be a good option for you to consider.
-Another thing to keep in mind is that you can opt for a PhD in another topic later on instead of the OTD in order to be able to teach.
+Another thing to keep in mind is that you can opt for a PhD in another topic you’re interested in later on instead of the OTD in order to be able to teach.

 If you aren’t interested in teaching or research, read on:

-If you want to be a traditional clinician and stay out of academia (for now), a Master’s in OT might be a better option while you can still get it.
+If you want to be a traditional clinician and stay out of academia (for now), a Master’s in OT might be a better option while they are still available.

-With a Master’s in Occupational Therapy, you will finish your program on average about a year sooner than if you go straight into the OTD.
+With a Master’s in Occupational Therapy, you will finish your program on average about a year sooner than if you go straight into an OTD program.

-In addition, the OTD will, on average, add on another $20,000-$30,000 of student loan debt (sometimes considerably more) to your student loans without an increased pay differential when you begin practicing.
+In addition, the OTD will, on average, add on another $20,000-$30,000 of student loan debt (sometimes considerably more depending on the program) to your student loans without an increased pay differential when you begin practicing.

-If you go the MOT route, even with the OTD mandate taking place in the future, you will be grandfathered in and will still be able to get a job in clinical settings throughout your entire career.
+If you go the MOT route, even if the OTD mandate takes place in the future, you will be grandfathered in and will still be able to get a job in clinical settings throughout your entire career.
 There are quite a few OTRs still practicing with their Bachelor’s degree and are able to get jobs even with new OTDs coming into the field.

 No matter what degree you choose, you are required to pass the National Board Exam (NBCOT) and complete continuing education courses every year, so you aren’t at a real disadvantage if you “just” have your Master’s degree in OT.